vinodshelke82/carbonized/README.md

 # carbonized

-**carbonized** is a vim theme inspired by the [Carbon keycap set](https://www.massdrop.com/buy/gmk-carbon-custom-keycap-set) by T0mb3ry.
+**carbonized** is a vim/terminal theme inspired by the [Carbon keycap set](https://www.massdrop.com/buy/gmk-carbon-custom-keycap-set) by T0mb3ry.

 ## screenshots